Loss of pressure in the fuel system

 • 3.
 Remove the receiver.

-Disconnect the connectors with wires from connectors 5 of the four injectors.
+Disconnect the pads with wires from the connectors 5 of the four injectors.

-Unscrew the two fastening bolts 2 and carefully remove the fuel line 3 of the engine, removing the injectors from the holes in the intake pipe.
+Unscrew the two bolts 2 of the fastening and carefully remove the fuel line 3 of the engine, removing the injectors from the holes in the intake pipe.

-The injectors are fixed in the holes of the intake pipe only with the help of O-rings.
+The injectors are fixed in the holes of the intake pipe only with the help of sealing rings.

-6. Install the new injector in reverse order.
+6. Install a new injector in the reverse order.

 Checking injectors

-1. to check the tightness of the injector valve, you need to lower the sprayer of 1 injector into a container with gasoline or kerosene and apply compressed air at a pressure of 0.3 MPa (0.03 kgf/cm).
+1. To check the tightness of the injector valve, lower the nozzle 1 into a container with gasoline or kerosene and supply compressed air under a pressure of 0.3 MPa (0.03 kgf/cm).

-If air bubbles come out of the injector nozzle, the injector valve is leaking and the injector must be replaced.
+If air bubbles come out of the nozzle spray, then the injector valve is not tight and the injector must be replaced.

 2. To check the serviceability of the injector solenoid winding, apply a direct current of 12 V to the injector connector.
-In this case, a characteristic click should be clearly heard, which indicates the opening of the injector valve.
+In this case, a characteristic click should be clearly heard, which indicates that the injector valve is opening.

 If this does not happen, then the injector is faulty and must be replaced.
-This check can be carried out without removing the injector from the vehicle.
+This check can be carried out without removing the injector from the car.

 3. The resistance of the injector solenoid winding can be checked with an ohmmeter by connecting it to the contacts of the injector connector.
-The resistance should be in the range of 15.5-16 Ohms.
+The resistance should be within 15.5-16 Ohms.

-If the resistance value does not fall within the specified limits, replace the injector.
+If the resistance value is not within the specified limits, replace the injector.

 • 1.
-Reduce the pressure in the power system if the engine has just been stopped.
+Reduce the pressure in the fuel system if the engine has just been stopped.

 • 2.
 Disconnect the wire from the negative terminal of the battery.